The process of credit score updation is quite simple and broadly involves these 2 steps:

 Your Paisabazaar account will be created, and your credit score will be updated every month to help you monitor your credit health.

-Step 4: Select the credit score purpose and credit score amount
+Step 4: View your free credit score and get detailed credit report

 Your credit score does not update on a fixed monthly schedule.
 It gets updated whenever lenders report your latest credit information to credit bureaus.
 In India, this typically happens every 15 to 45 days, depending on the lender’s reporting cycle.